-As a computer science PhD student at CU Boulder, you will take part in cutting edge, tier one research, learning from nationally and internationally recognized faculty.
+As a computer science PhD student at CU Boulder, students take part in tier one research, learning from nationally and internationally recognized faculty.

 Computer Science faculty, staff, and students are engaged in cutting edge research projects that address some of the most important challenges facing society today.
 From harnessing the power of big data to modeling climate change to understanding the role of social media, advances in computer science today will change the world tomorrow.
 The department offers opportunities in seven main research areas.

 Students select from focus areas in artificial intelligence, robotics, computational biology, human-centered computing, numerical and scientific computing, programming languages, software engineering, systems and networking, security and theory of computing.
-The PhD program in computer science is available whether you're entering graduate studies for the first time or if you already have a master's degree.
+The PhD program in computer science is available whether a student is entering graduate studies for the first time or if they already have a master's degree.
 While a master's is not required to enroll, our PhD students will typically earn one on the way to a PhD.

 PhD students consult with a faculty advisor throughout the duration of their degree to review their research progress and course selection.

 - 30 credit hours in courses numbered 5000 or above, including three breadth, three 1-credit professional development, and six depth courses (3 credits of the depth needs to be CSCI)

 - 30 credit hours of dissertation credit.